-- 11. A new paragraph is indicated by indenting the first line with 1 cm.
-No spaces between the paragraphs are required. - 12.
-All pages must be numbered with Arabic numerals placed in the bottom outer edge of the page (choose Different Odd & Even Pages).
+12.All pages must be numbered with Arabic numerals placed in the bottom outer edge of the page (choose Different Odd & Even Pages).
 It is not recommended to use any lines, points or other signs before and after the number.
-There are no page numbers written on the first pages (up to the lists of tables and figures), but they are considered in the total number of pages.
-Thus, page numbers are placed on pages starting with the Abbreviations section. - 13.
-Reference notes may be placed at the bottom of the page, at the end of the chapter, or at the end of the Thesis before the reference list.
-Footnotes and endnotes should be numbered with Arabic numerals and should be in Times New Roman style, font style Regular, single space between the lines and font size 10pt.
+There are no page numbers written on the first pages (up to the literature review), but they are considered in the total number of pages.
+Thus, page numbers are placed on pages starting with the Literature review section.